tinmarino/mouse_xterm/README.md

 * Create a tmux bind-key to MouseDown1Pane (currently it is select-pane)
 * Take care of other buttons: 2 and 3 that are entering escpe sequeence in terminal
+* Pressing Escape and  mouse is escaping the mouse and then do not get the readline binding

 ## Xterm